Codeinkardo107/project/README.md

 ## Title: AI Fitness Goal Coach

 ## Overview

 My project is a personalized training guidance system that helps users achieve specific fitness or calisthenics goals such as muscle-ups, handstands, planche progressions or general strength development.
 It also gives a link to follow tutorial for any exercise if you don't know how to perfomr it correctly(Form is a very important factor).
 It also provides a dailt nutrition plan including calories consumed, water content, protein content, carbs content, fats content.
 Unlike traditional workout plans that follow a fit approach, this system creates a customized, step-by-step progression plan based entirely on the user’s current fitness level, available equipment, time constraints, and desired goal.

 After user gives their input they are given a preview of what a single day is like, then the user is asked if he needs to change the time or number of day.
-The system will modify future steps accordingly.
+The system will modify the workout accordingly.
 Overall, this project focuses on simplicity, safety, and offering a smart and adaptable way to reach fitness goals without needing a coach, gym membership, or prior experience or needing to search the web and then calculate the schedule and nutritoin plan.

 ## Reason for picking up this project